 WHAT IS CHEER?

-The Coastal Hazards, Equity, Economic prosperity, and Resilience (CHEER) Hub is a five-year, $16.5 million project funded by the National Science Foundation Coastlines and People (CoPe) program.
+The Coastal Hazards, Economic prosperity, and Resilience (CHEER) Hub is a five-year, $16.5 million project funded by the National Science Foundation Coastlines and People (CoPe) program.
 It is headquartered in the Disaster Research Center at the University of Delaware.

 Case Study Areas